Types of Hosting Accounts

-Support, Security, Updates and Maintenance is part of managing a WordPress site.
-I provide this support within the monthly hosting fee, or if you are reading this and have a website hosted elsewhere, but you just need someone to go in and update everything, then I can offer a Maintenance action Plan for $50 per year, or $50 per hour if special tasks are required over and above normal theme and plugin updates.
+Support, Security, Updates and Maintenance are tasks involved with managing a WordPress site.
+I offer a Maintenance action Plan for $50 per year, or $50 per hour if special tasks are required over and above normal theme and plugin updates.

 This is what I provide with my Maintenance Plan:

 - Create ”backups”, especially just after new front end content is added to site

 - Upgrade the version of WordPress (every few months there is a new version)